instantflare/whiteboardfox-utilities/README.md

 This software is not under copyright

+IMPORTANT: IF YOU HAVE THE BOOKMARK BAR ON ON WHITEBOARD FOX THEN OPEN THE BMB COMPATIBILITY FILE INSTEAD OF THE NORMAL ONE

 How to use the software:

 Open up the master exe file.
-This provides many functions: shift r - toggle ruler shift e - eraser tool shift d - draw tool
+Open up the master(bmb compatibility) file if you have the bookmark bar on.
+The software provides many functions: shift r - toggle ruler shift e - eraser tool shift d - draw tool